 What is 802.11ax?

 802.11ax is also referred to as Wi-Fi 6.
-It is also known as High-Efficiency Wireless (HEW) and is designed to work in the same 2.4 GHz and 5 GHz frequency bands.
-It appears that it will also be capable of working with additional bands between 1 and 7 GHz when they become available.
-The 802.11ax wireless networking standard aims to improve the average data transfer speeds by up to 4 times more than the 802.11ac standard.
-It should offer significantly improved wireless speeds especially in crowded places such as airports, restaurants, coffee shops and so on.
+It is also known as High-Efficiency Wireless (HEW) and is designed to work in the same 2.4 GHz and 5 GHz frequency bands as the standards that we mentioned so far.
+It appears that it will also be capable of working with additional bands between 1 and 7 GHz, when they become available.
+The 802.11ax wireless networking standard aims to improve the average data transfer speeds by up to four times more than the 802.11ac standard.
+It should offer significantly improved speeds, especially in crowded places such as airports, train stations, restaurants, or coffee shops.

 What is 802.11ad?

 IEEE 802.11ad is a wireless networking standard that is also known as WiGig or 60 GHz Wi-Fi.
 It is a form of Wi-Fi that, instead of using traditional wireless frequency bands such as 2.4 GHz or 5 GHz, uses a microwave section of the radio spectrum, running at about 60 GHz.
 It allows for incredibly fast data transfer speeds of up to 7 Gbps.
 However, because it works on a microwave range frequency, it has the significant disadvantage of not being able to pass through walls and has a range of only 3 to 32 feet (1 to 10 meters).
 It is "lightning fast," but it is designed to cover only one room when no walls or obstacles stand in the way.

 There are few wireless routers on the market with support for 802.11ad, and few network devices that have support for it.
 One of the routers that we tested with 802.11ad is Netgear Nighthawk X10.

 What is Wi-Fi 6, Wi-Fi 5, Wi-Fi 4, and so on?